DFE-Digital/bat-design-history/app/posts/teacher-success/2025-10-21-mailchimp-campaign.md

 ## Who we were designing for

 Our audience was trainee teachers who had recently accepted a place on a teacher training course starting in Autumn 2025.
-We targeted a private beta subset of users from the Apply for teacher training service with One Login for Government accounts, split between SCITT and University trainees.
+We targeted a private beta subset of users from the Apply for teacher training service, including a mix of those with and without One Login for Government accounts.
+This cohort included both SCITT and University trainees.

 ## What we sent